 The Atlantis hotel is right at the top of the Palm and was only opened in 2008.
 We had a little walk around the hotel but the main reason for us visiting was so we could be big kids and go to the Waterpark- Aquaventure.

-If you’re looking for another night out in Dubai then definitely plan in Ladies Night on a Tuesday Night.
-We got all dressed up and went to a restaurant- Asia Asia in the Marina where we were automatically given 3 tokens for 3 free drinks there (we did have some dinner too but i think we still would have got them even if we didn’t eat), and then we got a taxi to bar 360 which sits just across from the Burj Al Arab, the third iconic building i wanted to see.
+If you’re looking for the best night out in Dubai on a girls trip then definitely plan to be in Dubai on a Tuesday night for Ladies Night!
+We got all dressed up and went to a restaurant- Asia Asia in the Marina where we were automatically given 3 tokens for 3 free drinks there (we did have some dinner too but I think we still would have got them even if we didn’t eat), and then we got a taxi to a bar called ‘360’ in Dubai which sits just across from the Burj Al Arab, the third iconic building I wanted to see!

-360 was a brilliant bar, it’s all outdoor, has some awesome music and we got tokens for 4 free drinks on arrival!
+360 was a brilliant bar, it’s all outdoors, has some awesome music and we got tokens for 4 free drinks on arrival!

-So basically on Ladies night you just have to pay for taxi’s and that’s it.. and guys you don’t get free drinks but they’ll be lots of girls out!
+So basically on Ladies night you just have to pay for taxi’s and that’s it.. perfect!
+And perfect for a girls trip to Dubai!

 A popular trip to get away from the city is to do an evening Desert Safari.
-We booked the trip online with Desert Safari Dubai and paid 185 AED/ £33.00 which i thought was really reasonable.
+We booked the trip onlineand paid 185 AED/ £33.00 which I thought was really reasonable.

 The itinerary say’s that you’ll be able to watch the sunset but unfortunately it set while we were driving to our next spot however on arrival the sky was a lovely colour.
-Here and included in the package were camels to ride (although you only get about 5 minutes on them walking in a circle with them having to sit up and down so it’s not very nice for them or you), henna which you could have painted on your hand or foot, shisha to smoke (a very Middle Eastern thing to do) and even the opportunity to try on traditional Muslim dress- this could be taken quite offensive to some people but I’ve always wondered what its like to wear the full dress with most of my face and head covered so I’m glad i did.
+Here and included in the package were camels to ride (although you only get about 5 minutes on them walking in a circle with them having to sit up and down so it’s not very nice for them or you), henna which you could have painted on your hand or foot, shisha to smoke and even the opportunity to try on traditional Abaya- this could be taken quite offensive to some people but I’ve always wondered what its like to wear the full dress with most of my face and head covered so I’m glad I did.

 Following this is a 2 course dinner which was surprisingly suitable for vegetarians and a pretty impressive dance to watch between both courses.
 After the belly dancing we were back in the jeeps and were home by 9:00-9:30pm.

-This is something i would highly recommend doing when in Dubai.
+This is something I would highly recommend doing when in Dubai with friends.
 Of course it’s not particularly traditional and has been changed to meet Western standards but it was a great evening out.

 We only spent a hour or so here but it was all we needed to get a feel for the area.
 There are lots of souks including a Spice Souk and a Gold Souk.
 You do get hassled quite a bit but if you want to do some cheap market shopping this is the place!
 There’s also the Dubai Museum which we didn’t go in but sounds quite interesting